 First, let’s tackle why this is symbolic writing and not a literal or prophetic take on our near doom-and-gloom future engulfed in the flames of perdition.
 Because either these tales came from the imagination of men observing seasonal patterns that pertained to agriculture, which they did, or they came from God himself, which they didn’t.
 That’s not biased at all, is it?
 Sorry, but evidence is evidence and facts are facts.
 You can decide for yourself after the evidence has been presented.

 Many ancient cultures observed the Sun’s passage through the seasons and its effects on the ability or inability to grow crops to survive the harshness of Winter.
 The Winter season quickly became associated with something dark or malevolent that stole life and brought nothing but hardship and suffering to humanity for as long as it lasted (by the way, it’s also the original source of the Devil or Satan in the Bible).
 Understanding when to plant or not could mean the difference between life or death.
 Astrological, agricultural, and esoteric knowledge was paramount to truly thrive as a species, both physically and mentally.
 This knowledge, initially only conveyed by oral tradition, was so important that, to avoid being lost, it was encoded in myth and, unfortunately, subsequent religious texts to always have a way of being preserved and carried forward for the benefit of future generations.
-The problem that was encountered was that once religion got its dirty little hands on it, it became corrupted for the mass control of believers, and the truth became obscured behind a veil of ignorance, where mythology was transformed into theology.
+The problem that was encountered was that once religion got a hold of it, it became corrupted for the mass control of believers, and the truth became obscured behind a veil of ignorance, where mythology was transformed into theology.
 This truth became reserved for the initiates of mystery schools, and was protected ferociously by religious leaders.
 Religious believers became known as being “profane” and “outside of the mystery”, where they still remain today.
 What I am about to teach you is mystery school territory because this knowledge is for all of us, not reserved only for a select few.
 And once you see the evidence, you will also see that the Bible is really, from an astrotheological perspective, just an out-of-date Farmer’s Almanac.

 The “harvest” we see detailed in the Book of Revelation isn’t about people at all, but instead the actual agricultural harvest of the wheat (“believers”) from the chaff (“condemned”).
 It’s just written in allegory that needs to be deciphered to understand its true meaning.
 The Priesthood fooled the masses into thinking that it was a prophetic end-time scenario to be fulfilled at some magical unknown time in the future.
 “The end is coming so be prepared!”
 It’s really just symbolic of the transition from the Piscean Age to the Aquarian Age, not the “end of the world” but the end of an Age.